SpocWiki/_public/schema.org/predicate/Relations/has/has_parent_service.md

 - [ #has/_parent_service :: BroadcastService ] or
 - [ has_parent_service :: BroadcastService ]

 A broadcast service to which the broadcast service may belong to such as regional variations of a national channel.

 Relation describes that:
 [ #has_/domain  :: BroadcastService ]
-( #has_/name :: is_parent_service )
+( #has_/name :: has_parent_service )
 ( #has_/range :: BroadcastService )